Brazilian-Argentinian Bombshell Natalia Garibotto Shares Steamy Instagram Photo In Thong Bikini

-Natalia Garibotto is bring some international flavor to Instagram this week, heating up the social media site with a viral picture of herself rocking a very skimpy thong bikini.
+Natalia Garibotto is bringing some international flavor to Instagram this week, heating up the social media site with a viral picture of herself rocking a very skimpy thong bikini.

 The Brazilian-Argentinian bombshell has become one of the most popular models on the social media picture-sharing site, amassing more than 1 million followers thanks in large part to the racy images she shares on the regular.
 The Instagram picture she shared on Tuesday is getting plenty of interest from her legion of fans, garnering thousands of likes and supportive comments.